jevegabriones/CONDOR/README.md

 # CONDOR
-Tree rings as indicators of drought impacts
+Tree rings as indicators of drought impacts.

 Load the example in RStudio, the digitalized tree-ring ".jpg", and ".Rdata" with the tree-ring points detected.